 - 1. An Executive Director will administer the Agency. - 2.
-The Agency will formulate and adopt by-laws to provide guidelines for the function of the governing board. - 3.
+The Agency governing board shall be consistent with the Florida Statute Chapter 163 Part III 163.356 (2) or 163.357 - 3.
+The Agency will formulate and adopt by-laws to provide guidelines for the function of the governing board. - 4.
 The Agency will formulate and adopt policies and procedures including, but not limited to: - Finance, debt, and budget policies that will include appropriate procedures for five-year capital planning and annual budgeting.
-It will also include guidance for the agency regarding the budgeting and expenditure of funds on operating, capital, and non-capital expenditures. - Policies for the expenditure of increment revenues on privately initiated development, redevelopment, and renovation projects. - Policies for the acquisition and disposition of real property. - Policies for assisting residents and tenants with relocation in publicly funded acquisition projects. - 4.
-The Agency will have the ability to leverage increment revenues with other funds by applying for grants, commercial loans, or other financial mechanisms to expedite the completion of capital projects. - 5.
-The Agency will annually evaluate its strategic objectives to be consistent with objectives contained in the Town's Comprehensive Plan. - 6.
-The Agency will have the ability to participate in the planning process, develop the appropriate administrative policies, and will coordinate with the Town to streamline the permitting process, as needed, to implement the Redevelopment Plan effectively. - 7.
-The Agency will have the ability to work with the Town to facilitate the expeditious approval of private development projects that further the goals and objectives of the Redevelopment Plan. - 8.
-The Agency will have the ability to work with the various public and private leaders.
+It will also include guidance for the agency regarding the budgeting and expenditure of funds on operating, capital, and non-capital expenditures. - Policies for the expenditure of increment revenues on privately initiated development, redevelopment, and renovation projects.

-- 9. The Agency will utilize community leaders' talents to initiate desirable special events and activities to develop and implement sound marketing and promotional strategies. - 10.
-The Agency will have the ability to promote effective communication with the residents and businesses throughout the community to garner public input, understanding, and support. - 11.
+- Policies for the acquisition and disposition of real property. - Policies for assisting residents and tenants with relocation in publicly funded acquisition projects. - 5.
+The Agency will have the ability to leverage increment revenues with other funds by applying for grants, commercial loans, or other financial mechanisms to expedite the completion of capital projects. - 6.
+The Agency will annually evaluate its strategic objectives to be consistent with objectives contained in the Town's Comprehensive Plan. - 7.
+The Agency will have the ability to participate in the planning process, develop the appropriate administrative policies, and will coordinate with the Town to streamline the permitting process, as needed, to implement the Redevelopment Plan effectively. - 8.
+The Agency will have the ability to work with the Town to facilitate the expeditious approval of private development projects that further the goals and objectives of the Redevelopment Plan. - 9.
+The Agency will have the ability to work with the various public and private leaders. - 10.
+The Agency will utilize community leaders' talents to initiate desirable special events and activities to develop and implement sound marketing and promotional strategies. - 11.
+The Agency will have the ability to promote effective communication with the residents and businesses throughout the community to garner public input, understanding, and support. - 12.
 The Agency will have the ability to enhance public information services for all aspects of the redevelopment program via methods such as newspaper reporting, a more comprehensive Agency newsletter, advertisements, speaking engagements at neighborhood and civic organization meetings, internet web sites, other electronic media, etc.